-The Communication Technology program at Northwest Tech can be your pathway into the ever growing, wide ranging, and lucrative field of communications.
+The Communications Technology program at Northwest Tech can be your pathway into the ever growing, wide ranging, and lucrative field of communications.

 Northwest Tech’s Communications Technology program offers you an in-depth look at all aspects of the telecommunications and networking field.
 With labs that are industry-equipped, our program is designed to put you at the leading edge of the technologies used in every aspect of this wide-ranging and ever-evolving field.